looker-open-source/block-bqml-k-means/README.md

 4. Create a refinement of the *input_data* View for your use case
 5. Create a model for your use case
 6. Create an Explore in your new use case model that extends the *bqml_k_means* Explore
-7. Define the JOIN between your input data and predictions
+7. Define the JOIN between your input data and predictions in the extending Explore

 ## Resources